elerel/ms3-kiwi-lingo/README.md

 - Register Page
   - Similar to the log in page, a large form provided which includes the following fields to be filled out: first name (added to create a welcoming and informal tone), username, password and confirm password
-  - A link to the "Log In" page below the Register button provided in case the user already has already registered
+  - A link to the "Log In" page below the Register button provided in case the user has already registered

 - Glossary Page
   - All users have access to the Glossary page, displaying all current user inputted words and phrases in a collapsible accordion format